-Dermaplaning is a wonderful technique that can indeed help with makeup application.
+Dermaplaning is a wonderful technique that helps smoothen facial skin surface for more glamorous makeup application.
 By gently removing the top layer of dead skin cells and fine facial hair, dermaplaning leaves your skin smoother, creating a flawless canvas for your makeup.
 Here's how it can specifically benefit your makeup routine:

 1. Smooth and Even Skin Texture: Dermaplaning exfoliates the skin, removing any roughness or uneven texture.
 This allows makeup products, such as foundation and concealer, to glide on smoothly and evenly, without emphasizing any dry patches or imperfections.